Liberty University: Modern history

-In November 2020, Liberty University graduate and athletics booster Bob Good won a seat in the US House of Representatives, making him the first Liberty graduate to be in the House.
+In November 2020, Liberty University graduate and athletics booster Bob Good won a seat in the US House of Representatives, making him the first Liberty graduate to be elected to the House.

+In fall 2021, an outbreak of COVID-19 forced all classes on the Lynchburg campus to go online-only for two weeks.
+More than 400 students and 50 staff members tested positive for the virus.
+The campus did not require COVID-19 vaccinations, masks, or social distancing.
+A football game continued as scheduled with no restrictions in place, while a convocation originally scheduled to be held inside the Vines Center was instead held outdoors in Williams Stadium.

 On March 31, 2023, Dondi Costin was named president of Liberty University.

-Liberty University is a member of the advisory board of Project 2025, a collection of conservative and right-wing policy proposals from the Heritage Foundation to reshape the United States federal government and consolidate executive power should the Republican nominee win the 2024 presidential election.
+Liberty University was a member of the advisory board of Project 2025, a collection of conservative and right-wing policy proposals from the Heritage Foundation to reshape the United States federal government and consolidate executive power in advance of Donald Trump winning the 2024 presidential election.

+In July 2024, Liberty was sued for $300,000 by Ellenor Zinski, whose lawsuit alleges that the university violated Title VII of the Civil Rights Act of 1964 when it fired Zinski, who is transgender, since the university explicitly cited Zinski's gender as the reason for her firing.
+Liberty University contends that Zinski's contract was violated by knowingly breaking LU's policies that are based in their religious beliefs and thus protected by the Constitution.
+Liberty University's doctrinal statement lists "denial of birth sex by self-identification with a different gender" is an example of "sinful acts prohibited by God."